reedycreektimes/reedycreektimes.github.io/README.md

 ## About

-Reedy Creek Times is a student school newspaper from Reedy Creek MMS that features a variety of articles from different backgrounds like tech, science, world news, and more.
+Reedy Creek Times is a student school newspaper from Reedy Creek Magnet Middle School that features a variety of articles from different backgrounds like tech, science, world news, and more.
 This is the repositery for the website's code.

 ## Documentation